digitalbazaar/bedrock-examples/README.md

 ## [basic-modals-example][]

-A frontend display using bedrock's modals and angular.
+A front-end display using bedrock's modals and angular.

 ## [basic-skin][]